-Many of the world's poorest people live in environmentally vulnerable contexts, and are most severely impacted by environmental and climate disasters as they have the least access to sustainable coping mechanisms or safety nets.
+Many of the world's poorest people live in environmentally vulnerable contexts, and are most severely impacted by environmental and climate disasters as they have the least access to sustainable coping mechanisms or safety nets.5 in reducing poverty.

-Adaptation finance therefore has an important role to play in the SDG era by strengthening the resilience of the poorest people against shocks that would otherwise undermine progress in reducing poverty.
 Adaptation ODA aims to build the capacity to adapt to climate change while reducing vulnerabilities to the shocks and stresses induced or exacerbated by it and their associated impacts.
 Donors can identify their ODA-financed projects that have adapting to climate change as primary or secondary objectives using the climate change adaptation Rio Marker.